-Israel Says 'historic' Sea Border Deal Struck with Lebanon
+Israel Says 'Historic' Sea Border Deal Struck With Lebanon

-JERUSALEM (AP) — Israel’s prime minister said Tuesday that the country has reached an “historic agreement” with neighboring Lebanon over their shared maritime border after months of U.S.-brokered negotiations.
+Israel’s prime minister said Tuesday that the country has reached a “historic agreement” with neighboring Lebanon over their shared maritime border after months of U.S.-brokered negotiations.

+It’s a rare agreement between two countries that are bitter enemies.
+But the deal still faces some obstacles, including some expected legal challenges in Israel.
+There was no immediate confirmation by Lebanon that a deal had been reached.

+At stake are rights over exploiting undersea natural gas reserves in areas of the eastern Mediterranean that the two countries — which do not have diplomatic relations — claim.

 Premier Yair Lapid called the deal an “historic achievement that will strengthen Israel’s security, inject billions into Israel’s economy, and ensure the stability of our northern border.”